gschampagne/nbody_phys512_grace/README.md

 ## Technical Notes
 - `Performance`: 300,000 particles for 1000 steps for completes both simulations in ~1 minute on M1 chip with 8GB of memory and 8 cores.
 This compares to the initial tests with only numpy that were >30 minutes per simulation.
+- Thank you if you have made it this far in my write up, this project was quite fun (and of course frustrating) to do.
+I learned a lot and definitely enjoyed the class.

 ## Course Information
 PHYS 512 Final Project - Fall 2024\